stett/weyl/readme.md

 # Weyl

-Weyl is a single-header library for doing math with tensors of any finite rank and dimension.
+Weyl is a single-header library for doing math with dense tensors of any finite rank and dimension.
 It's named after [this guy](https://en.wikipedia.org/wiki/Weyl).

 ## Usage